 ConnectPOS is the leading Magento cloud-based POS for multi-store retailers.
 It is stable, easy-to-use, high speed, affordable and available in both web app and iPad app.
 Here is how our cloud POS system can help you run your business more efficiently and effectively:

 Sell seamlessly.
-ConnectPOS synchronizes all data from Magento to POS so you can start selling the online products at your brick-and-mortar stores right away.
+ConnectPOS synchronizes all data from Magento to POS so you can start selling online products at your brick-and-mortar stores right away.

 Less downtime.
 Lost Internet connection?
 No problem.
 Use Offline Mode to continue selling and the data will be automatically synchronized when you’ve connected again.